-Born 1969, Oxford UK, Gail Reid studied maths at Bristol University, and (postgraduate) printmaking at the University of the West of England.
-A career in IT consultancy enabled her to observe, travel, study, and develop her practice without commercial constraint or substantial instruction.
+Born 1969, Oxford UK, I studied maths at Bristol University, and (postgraduate) printmaking at the University of the West of England.
+A career in IT consultancy enabled me to observe, travel, study, and develop my practice without commercial constraint or substantial instruction.

-Reid’s lifetime daily practice is figurative observational drawing.
-Prolific and spontaneous, she uses assorted tools with a muted colour palette to describe on paper the world she sees.
-Rejecting flattery or visual conjecture, she presents ubiquitous contrasts: natural and manmade, light and dark, recoil and appreciation.
-Reid champions the less obviously beautiful subject in a lively and expressive way - a magnified insect, a spitting camel, or a particularly uninteresting shell.
-She sets these in their real context, including litter, mundane furniture or the urban landscape.
-Reid's large-scale relief prints and drawings reduce her subjects to stark monochrome, while remaining faithful to their surface texture and form.
-Her background in technology is reflected through solid draftsmanship, and the deliberate absence of romance or fantasy.
+My lifetime daily practice is figurative observational drawing.
+Rejecting flattery or visual conjecture, I love contrasts: natural and manmade, light and dark, recoil and appreciation.
+I champion the less obviously beautiful subject in a lively and expressive way - a magnified insect, a spitting camel, or a particularly uninteresting shell.
+I keep subjects in their real context, including litter, mundane furniture or the urban landscape.
+My large-scale relief prints and drawings reduce subjects to stark monochrome, while remaining faithful to their surface texture and form.
+My background in logic is reflected through solid draftsmanship, and the deliberate absence of idealization or fantasy.

-I view accurate representative drawing, painting and printmaking as extensions of this craft set, requiring patient application.
+I view observational drawing, painting and printmaking as extensions of this craft set, requiring patient application.
 Mastery is a constant challenge, and to an extent an end in itself.
-Ultimately, it is a means to recording the world around me without deliberate distortion or idealization.
 My work is observed from life, spontaneously executed, and stopped short of a pristine finish.

 I depict less obviously beautiful subjects, that might invoke a shudder or ironic amusement.
-Eschewing colour and fantasy, I engage with fragile balances such as recoil and appreciation, nature in an urban setting, form versus reflection and shadow.
-I focus on the mundane or less obvious to highlight their raw unfiltered beauty, commonly lost in curated photostreams and enhanced selfies.
+I engage with balances such as recoil and appreciation, nature in an urban setting, form versus reflection and shadow.
+I focus on the mundane or less obvious subject to record raw unfiltered beauty, commonly lost or sanitised in curated photostreams and enhanced selfies.

 My work broadly falls into three categories:

-Sketches – graphite pencil, dipped pen, watercolour.
-I draw indiscriminately from life the flora, fauna and landscape around me – taxidermy, sports training, urban sprawl...
+Pencil or dipped pen.
+I draw indiscriminately from life the flora, fauna and landscape around me – taxidermy, sports training, urban landscape, my sleeping children...
 I see a page of thumbnail sketches as a finished piece, a raw and immediate encapsulation of a place and time.
+I draw the nude from life every week.

-I associate with several collectives, particularly Spike Printmakers (UK), Tashkeel (Dubai) and the international Urban Sketchers organisation.
+I have assosciated with several collectives, particularly Spike Printmakers (UK), Tashkeel (Dubai) and the international Urban Sketchers organisation.

 Raw Observations - at Gallery 76, Dubai International Art Center, 2017 Click here to download catalogue